software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 >
 > When the teacher opens the application on a web browser, there should be page where the added quizzes are listed.
 There should also be a link that says "Add a quiz" which takes the teacher to another page, where they can add a quiz using a form.
 >
-> For now, it is enough that a quiz has a name, for example "The capital cities of Europe", a description, for example "Learn the capital cities of the European countries".
-Each of these should have field on the form and they should be displayed on the list.
+> For now, it is enough that a quiz has a name, for example "The capital cities of Europe", a description, for example "Learn the capital cities of the European countries" and a published status.
+A quiz is either published or not.
+Each of these values should have field in the form.
+The published status could be for example a checkbox.
 The user should not be able to add a quiz with a blank title or description.
+The quiz should not be published by default.
 >
 > It would be convinient that the teacher could edit the added quizzes if, for example they made a typo in the quiz name or description.
 The quiz list should have an "Edit" link next to each quiz.
 The link should take the teacher to an edit form, where they can edit all the added information of the quiz.
 >
 > The teacher should also be able to get rid of quizzes they don't need.
 Next to the "Edit" link, there should be a "Delete" button in the quiz list.
-When the user clicks the button, the quiz should be deleted."
+When the user clicks the button, the quiz should be deleted.
 >
+> The teacher should be able to quickly see which quizzes are published and which are not in the quiz list.
+There should be some way for the teacher to filter the quiz list based on the published status.
+There could be for example "All", "Published", and "Not published" tabs at the top of the list."
+>
 > -- The Product Owner

 After some discussion the Scrum Team came up with the following user stories:

-1. As a teacher, I want to add a quiz so that my students can learn about course-related topics
-2. As a teacher, I want to list the added quizzes so that I know which quizzes are added
-3. As a teacher, I want to be able to edit a quiz so that I can change its information
-4. As a teacher, I want to be able to delete a quiz so that I can get rid of quizzes I don't need
+1. {{site.sprint_1_user_story_1}}
+2. {{site.sprint_1_user_story_2}}
+3. {{site.sprint_1_user_story_3}}
+4. {{site.sprint_1_user_story_4}}
+5. {{site.sprint_1_user_story_5}}

 The order of the user stories represent the priotity provided by the Product Owner.
 That is, this should be the order of the user stories in the Product Backlog.
 The Developers should also implement the user stories in this order.

 For the _first user story_, the Developers came up with the following tasks:

-1. Add a Quiz JPA entity class with id, name and description attributes, and a QuizRepository JPA repository class
+1. Add a Quiz JPA entity class with id (Long), name (String), description (String) and published (Boolean) attributes, and a QuizRepository JPA repository class
-2. Add Thymeleaf template for the quiz submission form containing fields for title, link and description
+2. Add Thymeleaf template for the quiz submission form containing fields for title, description and the published status
 3. Add QuizController controller class and a method for rendering the quiz submission form
-4. Add a method for the QuizController class that saves the quiz to the database
+4. Add a method for the QuizController class which saves the quiz to the database
 5. Add validation for quiz name and description

 These are the user stories, that you will be working on as a team during this Sprint.
 The tasks described above are suggestions, feel free to alter them or add new tasks.